otrv4/otrv4/otrv4.md

 ```
 Parse
-  Parses given OTR messages to the values of each of the fields in
+  Parses OTR messages to the values of each of the fields in it.
+It shows the
-  a message.
-This shows the values of all the fields.
+  values of all the fields.

 Modify Data Message
   If an encrypted data message cannot be read because you don't